shiva-kant-mishra/social_web_crawler/README.md

 ## Features

 What's all the bells and whistles this project can perform?

-• To finds information from the social networks in a systematic and automated manner..
+* To finds information from the social networks in a systematic and automated manner.
-• To implement intelligent crawling of Social Web by “Cluster coverage sampling algorithm" which would enable to crawl for data intelligently rather than blindly following a random path.
+* To implement intelligent crawling of Social Web by “Cluster coverage sampling algorithm" which would enable to crawl for data intelligently rather than blindly following a random path.
-• To collecting data from social networking sites as per requirement of social network analysis.
+* To collecting data from social networking sites as per requirement of social network analysis.
-• Avoid irrelevant information from a large set of social data.
+* Avoid irrelevant information from a large set of social data.

 ## GUI Flow